HackPack/hack-scanner/README.md

 * ScannedTrait
 * ScannedType

-See [definitions-finder](https://github.com/fredemmott/definitions-finder) for more information.
+See [definitions-finder](https://github.com/fredemmott/definitions-finder) for more information about these classes.

 ## The Scanner Object